 “It’s not just limited to the Dr. Martin Luther King, Jr. Boulevard here,” Duff said, standing at a busy SoNo intersection.
 “It’s really an area around that which I believe will enhance property values, enhance pride in our community and provide an area that will really live up to Martin Luther King and what he stood for and his name and respect that we should have for somebody who did so much for our country.”

-“Over the last couple of years, members of the Norwalk Martin Luther King, also known as the MLK corridor Initiative, have been meeting and engaging in a healthy conversations about development within the MLK corridor,” said Clark, chairman of the committee.
+“Over the last couple of years, members of the Norwalk Martin Luther King, also known as the MLK Corridor Initiative, have been meeting and engaging in a healthy conversations about development within the MLK corridor,” said Clarke, chairman of the committee.
 “The MLK Initiative comprises both city officials, as well as community leaders and residents.
 We have met with the community, we have collected data, we have analyzed data collected, we have formulated recommendations for implementation.
-We want to see Norwalk… as a better place for black, brown, and all people to live the American dream, a place of economic, housing, educational, and social equity.”
+We want to see Norwalk… as a better place for Black, brown, and all people to live the American dream, a place of economic, housing, educational, and social equity.”

 Young said the area affected extends to Bouton Street in one direction and Lexington and Meadow Streets in the other.